-This Khmer yellow kroeung recipe makes the Cambodian herb and spice paste called kroeung is an irreplaceable ingredient in Khmer cooking and yellow kroeung is the foundational kroeung. it’s the most basic kroeung and the most versatile of the curry pastes, used in many classic Cambodian dishes, especially soups such as Samlor Machou Kroeung Sach Ko.
+This Khmer yellow kroeung recipe makes the Cambodian herb and spice paste called kroeung, which is an irreplaceable ingredient in Khmer cooking.
+The yellow kroeung is the foundational kroeung. it’s the most basic kroeung and the most versatile of the four main herb and spice pastes used in many classic Cambodian dishes, especially soups such as Samlor Machou Kroeung Sach Ko.

-Khmer yellow kroeung paste is the basis for many classic Khmer and Cambodian dishes, including amok trey (fish amok), and soups such as samlor machou kroeung sach ko, a sour beef soup with morning glory, which is why it’s commonly called kroeung samlor machou.
+The yellow kroeung is used for many classic Khmer and Cambodian dishes, including fish amok (amok trei) and soups such as samlor machou kroeung sach ko, a sour beef soup with morning glory, which is why the paste is commonly called kroeung samlor machou.